Yao-Ge-1218AM/Data-Augmentation-with-Nearest-Neighbor-Classifier/README.md

 Notebooks for medical named entity recognition with DANN model, used in the article "**Data Augmentation with Nearest Neighbor Classifier for Few-shot Named Entity Recognition**" which was published in the MedInfo 2022.

-Update (2024): The annotated data and the BERT trained model is now available
+Update (2024): The preprocessed data available

 ## Features